shumbody/capsule/README.md

 =======
 A time capsule for adding memories

 Capsule depends on django-toolbelt.
-To install:
+To run locally,
 ```
 > sudo pip install django-toolbelt
 ```